allansbo/django-docker-quickstart/README.md

 # Django + Docker quickstart
-Easy setup for development or production environment
+Django Template - Easy setup for development or production environment with Docker

 ### This initiative is a union of two other projects:
 - [Django Quickstart](https://github.com/henriquebastos/django-quickstart/)